-The third most haunted city in the United States (Charleston holds 1st place honors with New Orleans coming in a close second), St. Augustine offers a myriad of tours to enlighten visitors of their encroaching spirits.
-My sister and I decided to test the fates and signed up for The Original Ghost Tours of St. Augustine (their outlet is in the hot pepper shop at the top of St. George’s Street by the city gates).
+The third most haunted city in the United States (Charleston holds 1st place honors with New Orleans coming in a close second) nestles on Florida’s Atlantic Coastline in Matanzas Bay.
+St. Augustine, the oldest city in the continental U.S., offers a myriad of tours to enlighten visitors of their encroaching spirits.
+My sister and I decided to test the fates and signed up for The Original Ghost Tours of St. Augustine (their outlet was in the hot pepper shop at the top of St. George’s Street by the city gates).

-Rub elbows with the spirits on your next visit to St. Augustine.
-Find out more at: www.ghosttoursofstaugustine.com Don’t forget to bring a camera!
+Rub elbows with the spirits on your next visit to St. Augustine during a walking ghost tour and don’t forget to bring a camera!

 More Stories That May Interest You: